tdely/backup-database/README.md

 To be able to access the database the user executing the script must either have login credentials in `~/.my.cnf` or place the credentials into the script.
-The former alternative is prefable and should always be used if anyone else has access to the script.
+The former alternative is preferable and should always be used if anyone else has access to the script.

 ```